jfcloutier/karma_agency/notes/cognition_actor.md

 A CA strives to become increasingly compentent at making sense of its umwelt and at altering its own beliefs.

-A CA makes sense of its umwelt by predicting changes to it (i.e. predicting incoming observations) and by deriving beliefs from past observations that then become observations available to parent CAs (higher-level CAs that have the CA in their umwelts).
+A CA makes sense of its umwelt by predicting changes to it (i.e. predicting incoming observations) and by deriving beliefs from trends in past observations that then become observations available to parent CAs (higher-level CAs that have the CA in their umwelts).

 A CA is effective at impacting its umwelt if it has reliable policies it can apply to validate pleasant beliefs or invalidate unpleasant beliefs.

-The more competent a CA is, the more likely it is that its parents CAs will be competent and survive, and thus the more likely it is that the CA itself will survive since orphaned CAs are susceptible to being removed.
+The more competent a CA is, the more likely it is that its parents CAs will be competent and survive, and thus the more likely it is that the CA itself will survive since orphaned CAs are susceptible to being removed when wellbeing is low.

 ## Observing (its umwelt's beliefs)

-* A CA predicts the beliefs of CAs in its umwelt
+* A CA predicts observations of the beliefs of CAs in its umwelt
   * If the CA has no prior observations, it makes random, domain-bounded predictions about all beliefs in its umwelt
   * If the CA has no causal theory but has prior observations, it predicts that the latest observations are unchanged.
   * If the CA has a causal theory, it uses it to predict the next observations.
-* A CA predicts the success of its policies
+* A CA predicts the success of its policies since an executed policy is also an observation
-* If a prediction is met with a prediction error, the prediction error becomes the latest observation, else its the the prediction.
+* If a prediction is met with a prediction error, the prediction error becomes the latest observation, else its the prediction.
 * A CA drops repeated states (state = observations in the same time frame) - i.e. if nothing changes, remembered time stands still

 ## Modeling (causality relating observations)